Table of Contents

 The 1988 remake stepped right into its predecessor’s B-movie shoes but added in shady government scientists trying to contain the creature.
 This time around, the gooey monster is no longer an alien, but the product of a Cold War-era biological warfare experiment gone awry.

-Young Frankenstein is a fully self-aware spoof on the original fright fest, capitalizing on Gene Hackman’s knack for eccentricity and sharp comedic timing.
-Hackman portrays the grandson of the infamous scientist, Frederick Frankenstein, as he struggles to prove his deceased grandfather’s sanity.
+Young Frankenstein is a fully self-aware spoof on the original fright fest, capitalizing on Gene Wilder’s knack for eccentricity and sharp comedic timing.
+Wilder portrays the grandson of the infamous scientist, Frederick Frankenstein, as he struggles to prove his deceased grandfather’s sanity.
 When invited to Transylvania, he discovers how to reanimate the dead, giving life to Peter Boyle’s monster.

 As is the case with many movies on this list, there is a brief musical number, in which the Monster and Frankenstein perform “Puttin’ on the Ritz.”
 Boyle’s rigid movements and off-pitch gibberish are laugh-out-loud funny.
 It’s corny.
 It’s cooky.
 It’s outlandish.
 And the clever one-liners just keep coming.